jerome9189/github-pages-with-jekyll/_posts/2022-06-18-the-big-train-trip-day-2.md

 title: "The Big Train Trip: Day 2"
 date: 2022-06-18
 ---
 People seem a lot chattier on the train.
 We hung out in the observation car, where a nice old lady told us her life story.
-Her career in science.
+Her career.
 Beating three different cancers.
 Losing her mother just a few weeks prior.
 Deep stuff, you know.
 The observation car is a nice place.
 <img src="/github-pages-with-jekyll/docs/assets/images/observation_car_day2.jpg" alt="View from observation car window; cows; grass" width="500"/>

 Finally arrived at East Glacier Park MT.
 Quaint.
 Lovely views.
 But the place is so remote that neither Jenna nor I were able to get cellular reception.